Mental Health Facilities Newburyport, MA

 Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient - 10.4 miles from Newburyport, MA

 Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient is a mental health clinic in Haverhill, MA, located at 76 Summer Street, 1830 zip code area.
 Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient provides hospital inpatient treatment.
-Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient offers psychotropic medication, cognitive behavioral therapy and activity therapy to seniors 65 or older, young adults and adults.
+Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient offers group therapy, behavior modification and dialectical behavior therapy to seniors 65 or older, young adults and adults.
 Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient also supports seniors or older adults and people requiring dual diagnosis treatment.
-Additional services offered at Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient include family psychoeducation and case management.
+Additional services offered at Haverhill Pavilion Behavioral Health Adult/geriatric Inpatient include case management and family psychoeducation.

 Learn More